Julow/Unexpected-Keyboard/doc/Possible-key-values.md

   + `⏯:keyevent:85` A play/pause key (which has no effect in most apps).
   + `my@:'my.email@domain.com'` A key that sends an arbitrary string

-- A macro, `symbol:key_def1,key_def2,...`.
+- A macro, `legend:key_def1,key_def2,...`.
-  This results in a key that behaves as if the sequence of `key_def` had been pressed in order.
+  This results in a key with legend `legend` that behaves as if the sequence of `key_def` had been pressed in order.

   Examples:
   + `CA:ctrl,a,ctrl,c` A key with legend CA that sends the sequence `ctrl+a`, `ctrl+c`.